DSKunth/DSKunth/README.md

 ![Grey Minimalist Designer Linkedin Banner](https://github.com/DSKunth/DSKunth/assets/98457852/1707f2b0-cf6d-4fc3-a586-4ea01145c1d4)

 Hi there! 👋 Greetings!
 I am Dorothy, and here is my brief bio:
-- I am a finance-focused Data Analyst and my favorite tools are Python, SQL, and Tableau.
+- I am a finance-focused Data Analyst, and my favorite tools are Python, SQL, and Tableau.
-- I participated in an immersive, six-month data analyst/data engineer training program at [Ethos AI/Women AI Academy](https://www.womenaiacademy.com/).
+- I participated in an immersive, six-month data analyst/data engineer training program at [Ethos AI/Women AI Academy](https://ethosai.ai/women-ai/).
 - I became interested in data science during my parental break in 2022, so I expanded my skills and explored the sophisticated technologies surrounding data.
-Since then I have been learning about the convergence between machine learning, digital innovation, cloud computing, business intelligence, and data science via MOOC platforms (Udacity, DataCamp, and Coursera).
+Since then, I have been learning about the convergence between machine learning, digital innovation, cloud computing, business intelligence, and data science via MOOC platforms (Udacity, DataCamp, and Coursera).
 - I am an Accounting and Business Analyst with a strong affinity for IT and a passion for systems and process improvements.

 ### Learning path: